-Daniel Bukszpan is a senior writer for CNBC.com.
+Daniel Bukszpan is a senior writer and producer for CNBC.com.
 He has been a freelance writer for 20 years and is the author of "The Encyclopedia of Heavy Metal," published in 2003 by Barnes and Noble and "The Encyclopedia of New Wave," published in 2012 by Sterling Publishing.
 He also contributed to "AC/DC: High-Voltage Rock 'N' Roll, The Ultimate Illustrated History," "Iron Maiden: The Ultimate Unauthorized History of the Beast" and "Rush: The Illustrated History," published by Voyageur Press.
 He lives in Brooklyn, New York, with his wife, Asia, and his son, Roman.

 If you’re looking for some Orlando real estate, there’s a 90,000-square-foot mansion that might interest you.
 It’s the largest single-family home in the U.S., and it’s been on the market since 2010.
 It’s still under construction, and the “as-is” asking price for the unfinished home is $75 million.

 Paula Deen has been teaching comfort food cooks since 2002.
 On January 17, 2012, she announced her diagnosis of Type 2 diabetes.
 She also announced that she had become the spokesperson for the anti-diabetes drug Victoza.
 However, she’s hardly the only celebrity chef to make a questionable endorsement deal.